 This is a list of the 5 most forward thinking countries when it comes to Bitcoin.
 Most of these countries not only have low (or even zero) cryptocurrency taxes, but are also conducive to building blockchain technology.
 Countries that embrace new technologies like distributed ledgers, which go hand in hand with cryptocurrencies, are sure to open up new tech markets in the long term.

 Belarus is at the top of the list because its taxes for Bitcoin are 0% till the year 2023.
 According to the Belarusian government, cryptocurrencies are tax exempt till 2023 to help build its special economic zone, HTP Belarus, to compete with Silicon Valley.
 Aside from this, Belarus has also declared smart contracts as legal documents.
 If you’re thinking of setting up a blockchain tech company, Belarus should be very high on your list.
+You may view more on how you can do that, online.

 Personal income from cryptocurrency gains aren’t taxed in Portugal.
 This is different from business income or capital gains (asset appreciation), but if you hold your crypto assets under your own name and not a company’s, they are essentially one and the same.
 The Portugese government has further clarified that sale of cryptocurrencies does not come under capital income or capital gains.
 However, if individuals carry out professional or business activity related to cryptocurrencies, that’s a different matter, and is liable to taxation.